Welcome to the UNC Asheville Prison Education Initiative!

 Upcoming Collaborations

-Collaboration is underway between UNC Asheville’s PEP, Mayland Community College, North Carolina Department of Adult Corrections (NCDAC) and Avery Mitchell Correctional Institution (AMCI) to support a new cohort of incarcerated students.
-Mayland CC will deliver an AAS in Business Administration, supported by academic advising by UNC Asheville in order for students to continue, while incarcerated, to earn an Individualized Degree (BS).
-This program would be the first such collaboration between two schools to work together to offer an Associates of Applied Sciences that builds into a Baccalaureate degree from a four-year institution to incarcerated students.
-Recruitment of a 15-student cohort from across the state of North Carolina is anticipated to begin in the Summer/Fall 2025.
+Collaboration is underway between UNC Asheville’s PEP, Mayland Community College, and the North Carolina Department of Adult Corrections (NCDAC) to support a new cohort of incarcerated students.
+Mayland CC will deliver an AAS in Business Administration, supported by academic advising by UNC Asheville in order for students to continue their education journeys with a foundation that sets them up to pursue a four-year degree.

 Contact Us